brootaylor/brootaylor-v3/src/_content/pages/me.md

 I absolutely [adore aircraft](/photos/2022-03-30/photo_202203301354) and hope that one day I'll be able to either get my PPL or GPL.

 I write now and then &ndash; and have [written a few posts](/writing), [jotted down some notes](/notes), and [bookmarked links to articles](/bookmarks) I've enjoyed and found interesting.
 Hopefully some of them resonate with you.

+The picture below is my favourite place in the whole world.

 {% from "components/core/images/images.njk" import imageFigure %}
 {{ imageFigure(